top of page

 Families play a crucial role in our program planning at BCS.
 We rely on and encourage parents and families to be involved on a number of levels, in what ways feel most comfortable to them.
 The biggest role, of course, is to be involved and excited about their child’s learning process and to consistently communicate with teachers.
 Parents can be involved in the classroom by participating in regular conversations with teachers, reading and commenting on documentation displays, and through a school email listserv.
 Parents can volunteer for a Board of Directors position or be involved in a variety of work days or volunteer efforts throughout the school year.
 Fundraising is a very important part of BCS work in which families are a welcome support.

-We are using an online version of the Teaching Strategies Gold Assessment for all children at BCS.
+We are using an online version of the Teaching Strategies Gold Assessment to track the learning and development of all children at BCS.
 This system uses observations and artifacts (drawings, writing samples etc.) which are entered into different categories of learning, like Social Emotional Development, Physical Development, Cognitive Development & Language Development.
 This assessment system is reviewed three times per year in the Fall, Winter and Spring.
 This system for assessment was recommended by the Burlington School District and our other Early Learning Partners.
 We like it because it is strengths-based, meaning that it talks about what your child can do and the progress they have made over time.

 For Preschoolers participating in ACT 166, part of the agreement with the State and the participating public schools is that we share this data with them.
 The assessments help show that the State’s investment in early childhood education is improving outcomes for incoming kindergarteners, and some school districts use the information to prepare for incoming 5-year-olds.